Weaver & Devore Trading

-Weaver & Devore Trading is a family-run, independent general store located in Yellowknife, Northwest Territories, Canada.
+Weaver & Devore Trading is an independent general store located in Yellowknife, Northwest Territories, Canada.
 It was established in 1936 by Harry Weaver and Ellis "Bud" Devore, fur traders and watercraft men from Peace River, Alberta.
 Their first trade run to Yellowknife Bay in 1936 was in response to the increased mining activity that summer.
 The following year, the partners had erected a permanent log-cabin trading post and business boomed as Yellowknife grew into an important commercial centre.
-While Bud Devore sold out in 1954, the business continued to operate under the name Weaver & Devore and has remained in the Weaver family since Harry's death in 1957.
+Bud Devore sold out in 1955, Harry Weaver died in 1957, and the business continued to operate under the name Weaver & Devore and continued to be held by the Weaver family until 2025.
 The store discontinued the fur trading business in the 1980s and now specializes in general merchandise, produce, bush orders, and outdoor clothing.